hinerm/packages_test/README.md

 # packages_test

 ## Things that work
 * Deployed multiple release versions of `packages_test` artifact from the `provide_package` directory.
 * Deployed one SNAPSHOT version `packages_test` artifact.
+* Using `packages_test` dependency in other projects **only if** `deploymentManagement` in deploying pom, and `repository` block in consuming pom, both use an `OWNER/REPO` URL.
+This appears to contradict the [configuration instructions](https://help.github.com/en/articles/configuring-apache-maven-for-use-with-github-package-registry#authenticating-to-github-package-registry)

 ## Things that are broken
 * After deploying one SNAPSHOT version, I suspect the maven repo is handling SNAPSHOTs incorrectly and is treating the timestamp-locked SNAPSHOT created by Maven3 as releases.
 Trying to deploy **any** subsequent SNAPSHOT version of `packages_test` results in: